 - Python and Perl seem a bit slower than before but this is probably due to the fact that C++ performed even better because of the new benchmark method.

 - Java 8 didn’t perform much faster as we expected.
 Maybe it gets slower as more and more loops are done, which also allocated more RAM.

 - Also review the analysis in the old 2016 tests for more information.

 The tests were run on a Debian Linux 64-bit machine.

-You can download the source codes, an Excel results sheet, and the benchmark batch script at:
+You can download the source codes, raw results, and the benchmark batch script at: